jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 ## What you need to know use a supercomputer?

-Login nodes are Linux workstations, so, general Linux command line skills:
+General Linux command line skills (which you can learn in CSC's courses "Linux 1-3"):

 - working with the directory hierarchy and files
 - editing text files with `nano`, `vi` or `emacs`